ezy/express-api-gateway/README.md

 You'll need docker if you don't already ahve it installed.
 Containerize all the things!

-Adjust the ENV vars in `.env.development` to your liking then:
+Adjust the ENV vars in `.env.development` to your liking and adjust config.js to include setting your proxyUrl then:

 ```sh
 # clone it